Introduction to Fashion Design

 The module is taught through a variety of complementary teaching methods and formats, including lectures, tutorials and projects.
 These various methods and formats will use the VLE to encourage you to participate in research, study skills and interpretation of teaching material.
 Connected visits may be arranged.
 Sessions focus on issues affecting visual culture in relation to design and visual culture and on an appreciation of contextual influences.
 In addition, you will be challenged to develop an informed view of the programme’s disciplines, the relationships between these disciplines, and the wider relationships that can be made to other forms of visual, creative and cultural expression.
 The assessed component challenges you to investigate and test your position in relation to creative and cultural communities, relevant to your practice.

-'Capsule' is produced within the fashion industry to communicate the essence of a much larger or complete fashion collection.
-You will gain experience in producing an edited or abridged collection of garments that captures and communicates the key themes and influences representative of your design direction.
-Throughout this module you will be entering a more personal journey and initiating your personal direction in preparation for your final year.
+In the Fashion design 2 module you will gain experience in producing an edited or abridged collection of garments that captures and communicates the key themes and influences representative of their design direction.
+An understanding of marketing, trend and business issues will give you direction in the design, sampling and production of a collection.
+Enhanced and improved pattern cutting/production skills enable you to design more effectively and creatively in order to meet the needs of different markets Throughout this module you will be entering a more personal journey and initiating your personal direction in preparation for your final year.

 Placements within industry not only add to your knowledge and appreciation of your chosen discipline but can also enhance future employment prospects.
 This module encourages a liaison between you and the industry – allowing you to apply and develop your knowledge and skills gained on the course while gaining an understanding of the relevant working procedures of industry and the professional activities of design.
 You will be supported to identify a placement that supports your chosen design field and future career aspirations.